firojynr/SocialMash/README.md

 # SocialMash
-A social polling website
-Here’s a professional README file for your Socialmash Polling Website project using React, Node.js (MERN), JWT, Tailwind CSS, and Socket.IO:

 Socialmash - Polling Website
 Socialmash is a modern, real-time polling platform built using the MERN Stack (MongoDB, Express.js, React, Node.js) that allows users to create, participate in, and view live polls.
 It features user authentication via JWT, real-time voting and result updates with Socket.IO, and a responsive UI designed using Tailwind CSS.